Tfarcenim/FabricFastFurnace/README.md

 ## License

-This mod is under the CC0 license.
+This mod is under the MIT license.